 Then, pay attention to the Genetic Distance column in your table of matches.
 The genetic distance between you and a match will be 3 or lower if you share a recent common ancestor.
 Because Y-DNA mutates slightly more frequently than mtDNA, it’s easier to estimate how far back a common ancestor might’ve lived.

 While Y-DNA, and occasionally mtDNA, might provide important clues in your search, they’ll rarely confirm that a match is a close relative.
 For that, you need autosomal DNA.

 When you log in to review the results of your autosomal DNA test for the first time, your ethnicity chart may distract you with colors, maps and percentages.
 These are alluring, especially if you’ve never had any indication where you’re from.
 With one click of a mouse you go from drifting in a sea of possibilities, to dropping anchor in the Baltic Sea or the English Channel.
-Keep in mind, though, that these percentages aren’t always accurate and can vary depending on the testing company—see the July/August 2015 Family Tree Magazine for more on understanding ethnicity results.
+Keep in mind, though, that these percentages aren’t always accurate and can vary depending on the testing company.

 To identify close biological relatives, turn to your list of matches—other test-takers who have some of the same DNA you do.
 Follow these three steps:

 1. Look for a second cousin or closer match.

 Matches are ranked starting with the closest, and the website predicts a relationship (such as sibling or third-to-fifth cousin) for each one.
 You might find a parent or sibling on your match list, making things simple.
 Otherwise, you want a second cousin or closer match.
 You can go through the process with more-distant cousins, but it’ll be significantly more complicated and time-intensive.